Local density of states study of a spin-orbit-coupling induced Mott insulator Sr$_2$IrO$_4$

 However, as discussed above, this large gap is not in good agreement with the gap values reported by other probes.
-It is interesting to note that in the similar material $\mathrm{La_2CuO_4}$, the debate about the gap size has lasted for a long time \cite{Uchida1991,Kim2002,Ellis2008} because of preciously the aforementioned subtleties.
-The difficulty in extracting the correct energy scales of the intrinsic gap rises when other processes are involved in the experiments, as stated above.
-Fortunately, STS can measure the Mott gap directly through the single-particle LDOS.
-It does require a tunneling current through the sample and so may have difficulty for materials with poor electrical conductivity, but we have overcome this problem by performing the experiment at liquid nitrogen temperatures and with very low tunneling currents, minimizing the tips' electric field at the sample.
+It is interesting to note that in the similar material $\mathrm{La_2CuO_4}$, the debate about the gap size has lasted for a long time \cite{Uchida1991,Kim2002,Ellis2008}.
+The difficulty in extracting the correct energy scales of the intrinsic gap rises when different types of experiments actually probe them using different processes.
+STS can measure the Mott gap via tunneling processes directly associated to the band edges.

+Naturally, this 620 meV gap suggests that $\mathrm{Sr_2IrO_4}$ is unlikely a Slater insulator, since the magnetic coupling energy is merely 60$-$100 meV \cite{Kim2012,Fujiyama2012} which is too small to account for the large gap.
+Additionally, while the long-range magnetic ordering temperature is $T_N$ = 240 K, resistivity measurement does not see a metallic state up to 600 K \cite{Chikara2009} suggesting that the magnetic ordering is unlikely the source of the insulating behavior.
+The STS gap measurement should be further checked by experiment at temperatures above $T_N$, in which a reliable measurement has yet to be established.
+Thus, it still possible that the magnetic ordering is playing a role in the measured gap of 620 meV, such as in the recent proposal of intermediate Mott-Slater regime \cite{Watanabe2014} or in a strong coupling mechanism.